 - a.
 After step 1, bit 6.1 should be zero for both reads. - b.
 After step 3, bit 6.1 should be one for the first read and zero for the second read. - c.
-To be performed if the DUT supports Next Page exchange only: after step 4, bit 6.1 should be one for the first two reads and zero for the third read.
+After step 4, bit 6.1 should be one for the first two reads and zero for the third read.

 Possible Problems: If management access is not provided, then this test cannot be performed.
+If the DUT does not support a Next Page Exchange, part (c) cannot be performed.